openstack-archive/refstack-client/README.rst

       (i.e. -t "tempest.api.identity.admin.test_roles").
    d.
 Adding --url option will upload the test results to a Refstack API server
       instead of the default Refstack API server.
+   e.
+Adding --offline option will not upload the test results.